 Once you have entered all the information that your Campaign and Adgroup need you will be directed to the ad level.
 Where you upload or choose all the creatives that you want to use.
 As you can see you are allowed to use images & videos.
 A total of 10 images and videos can be uploaded per Adgroup.
 Also, thumbnails can be customized.
 You can exchange creatives at any time.
 TikTok will now display random combinations of the material you provided.
 In case you toggled the “Ad Optimization” on (Adgroup Level) it will automatically pause the bad performing creatives.
 And that’s it.
 Straightforward and easy.
 Maybe worth to highlight that videos need to have background music.
 And that you should double check how your videos are displayed.
 TikTok has a unique navigation bar on the right where users like, share or comment on videos that they see.
 You want to avoid overlap of your assets with this navigation bar.

 Comment moderation on ads

 So far we did run campaigns in US, UK, AU, CA & FR and spent around 50K EUR on it.
-Which is not a lot but gives us a first idea of the data – and it looks extremely promising for now.
-The channel is still under rated among advertisers or many didn’t get a chance to get an advertiser account.
+Which is not a lot but gives us a first idea of the data.
+And it looks extremely promising for now.
+The channel is still under rated among advertisers.
+Or many didn’t get a chance to get an advertiser account.
 As far as we know TikTok still limits access to agencies or very selected direct advertisers.
-This means the available inventory is still relatively cheap compared to other channels and users are not saturated with ads yet and click quite a lot.
+This means the available inventory is still relatively cheap if we compare it to other channels.
+And users click quite a lot.